 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Cost and Expense Expectations

 The cost of each treatment will depend upon several factors, including the type of surgery, the medications used for chemotherapy, the type of radiation therapy procedure, and more.

-Diet change alone typically increases the prices of treatment as physicians will usually recommend a specialized food and vitamin plan in order to help boost the immune system.
+Diet change alone typically increases the prices of treatment, as physicians will usually recommend a specialized food and vitamin plan to help boost the immune system.

 Vitamins, medication, homeopathic agents, and natural extracts can be used.
 This form of treatment is still in its trial stages, so the cost of associated has not been determined.

 A patient undergoing surgery can expect the costs to be around $39,000 or more, according to a study performed by the U.S. News and World Report; a vast difference from the costs of surgery only a decade earlier at close to $7,000.
 The prices, as aforementioned, will vary according to each patient.

 Another factor that will affect the cost amount is the type of surgery needed.
 For example, palliative surgery may have different costs when compared to curative surgery or diagnostic surgery.

-For example, name brand medications such as Alimta or Cisplan typically don’t come with the discounts that a generic version would.
+For example, name-brand medications such as Alimta or Cisplan typically will not come with the discounts that a generic version would.
 In addition, some victims may require much more chemotherapy than others.

-Radiation therapy costs will depend on the the severity of the disease and the type of equipment used.
+Radiation therapy costs will depend on the severity of the disease and the type of equipment used.
 The more advanced the equipment usually means higher costs.

 Other Treatments and Costs to Consider

 Loss of income, possibly the biggest setback for mesothelioma patients, may be covered by worker’s compensation, but is not covered in the cost of treatment.

-In addition, mesothelioma patients may come to a certain point where they will need a caregiver to help with appointments, daily living care, and more.
+Mesothelioma patients may come to a certain point where they will need a caregiver to help with appointments, daily living care, and more.
 Unfortunately, some caregivers are unable to maintain a full-time job should this occur.